 Please contact dispatch at (702) 633-1390 for animal complaints or Officer Requests.

-The North Las Vegas Animal Control Division is staffed by 5 Officers and 1 Manager.
+The North Las Vegas Animal Control Division is staffed by five Officers and one Manager.

 Animal Control Officers are on duty from: